Patient education: Testicular cancer (Beyond the Basics)

 Nonseminomatous germ cell tumors — Surgery (radical inguinal orchiectomy) is recommended for all men with NSGCT.
 NSGCTs are not as sensitive to RT as seminomas.
 NSGCTs are also more likely to spread through the bloodstream to other areas of the body, such as the liver, lungs, and brain.

-Treatment with one or two cycles of adjuvant chemotherapy, typically with a drug called cisplatin plus another chemotherapy agent, is usually recommended.
+Treatment with one or two cycles of adjuvant chemotherapy, typically with a drug called cisplatin plus additional chemotherapy agents, is usually recommended.
 In patients with more advanced disease, chemotherapy with multiple agents is considered the standard of care, with up to 3 to 4 cycles of treatment usually given.
 The regimen and number of cycles may vary depending on the extent of disease and patient characteristics.
 Men who have a mass remaining after chemotherapy may require surgery to remove it.
 Patients who require this type of surgical treatment are best treated at a cancer center that treats a large number of men with testicular cancer.

 TESTICULAR CANCER TREATMENT SIDE EFFECTS AND COMPLICATIONS